jwentong/jwentong.github.io/index.md

 ### Biography

 {: .text-justify}
-*Jingwen Tong* received the B.E.
-Degree in Electrical Engineering from China Jiliang University, China, in 2015, and the M.S.
-Degree in Electrical Engineering from Ningbo University, Ningbo, China, in 2018.
-He received the Ph.D.
-Degree in the School of Informatics from Xiamen University, China, in 2022.
+*Jingwen Tong* received the B.E. degree in Electrical Engineering from China Jiliang University, China, in 2015, and the M.Sc. degree in Electrical Engineering from Ningbo University, Ningbo, China, in 2018.
+He received the Ph.D. degree in the School of Informatics from Xiamen University, China, in 2022.
 From 2019 to 2020, he was a visiting scholar at the University of Houston, USA.
 Currently, he is a Postdoctoral Fellow with the Department of Electronic and Computer Engineering (ECE) at The Hong Kong University of Science and Technology (HKUST).
 His main research interests include multi-armed bandit (MAB), optimization, large language model (LLM), and resource allocation in wireless communications.
 Here is the [CV](https://github.com/jwentong/jwentong.github.io/tree/master/assets/documents/Jingwen-Tong.pdf).

 {: .text-justify}
 * 2022.06-Now, Post-Doctoral Fellow, Department of Electronic and Computer Engineering, The Hong Kong University of Science and Technology.
 Supervisor: Prof. [Jun Zhang](https://eejzhang.people.ust.hk/);
 * 2019.10-2020.11, Visiting Scholar, Department of Electrical and Computer Engineering, University of Houston.
 Supervisor: Prof. [Zhu Han](http://www2.egr.uh.edu/~zhan2/);
 * 2018.09-2022.06, Ph.D.
 Degree, Department of Informatics and Communication Engineering, Xiamen University.
 Supervisor: Prof. [Liqun Fu](https://funlab2017.github.io/liqun.html);
 * 2015.09-2018.06, M.Phil.
 Degree, Department of Information and Communication Engineering, Ningbo University.
 Supervisor: Prof. [Min Jin](https://scholar.google.com/citations?user=dpgtDH8AAAAJ&hl=en).
-* 2011.09-2015.06, B.E.
+* 2011.09-2015.06, B.Eng.
 Degree, Communication Engineering, China Jiliang University.

 ---
 ### What's News